 3/5dr Hatch (1.0 petrol])

 So, what makes a car feel 'fun'?
 Sprightly handling?
 Cheeky looks?
 Clever marketing?
 And can an urban runabout really qualify for purchase on those grounds?
-With this model, the second generation Toyota Aygo, we were told that it could.
+With this model, the improved post-2018-era version of the second generation Toyota Aygo, we were told that it could.

-You might think you know this car but if you haven't tried this MK2 version, launched here in the Summer of 2014, then you probably don't.
-Yes, it shares many of its mechanicals with the original design.
-No, it's not the same.
+You might think you know this car, but if you haven't tried the enhanced version of the MK2 model, launched here in the Summer of 2018, then you probably don't.
+Yes, it shares its mechanicals with the original design announced in 2014.
+No, it's not quite the same.
 Let's start with the fundamental thing that wasn't changed here.
-As before, this design was produced as part of a joint Toyota/PSA Group venture that also brought us French alternatives sharing most of this car's important bits - namely Peugeot's 108 and Citroen's C1.
+As before, this contender was produced as part of a joint Toyota/PSA Group venture that also brought us French alternatives sharing most of this car's important bits - namely Peugeot's 108 and Citroen's C1.